iotaledger/goshimmer/documentation/docs/tutorials/setup.md

 export PATH=$GOPATH/bin:$GOROOT/bin:$PATH
 ```

-You run `go version` again to check if you have successfully installed `golang-go 1.16`.
+You can run `go version` again to check if you have successfully installed `golang-go 1.16`.
 This installation is only valid for this session.
 If you enter a new session, you will have to enter these commands again:

 ```bash